rbenavente-dev/tiny-crop/README.md

 A simple, browser-based tool to extract specific parts of PDF documents while permanently destroying the rest.

 Why use it?
-Standard PDF "redaction" (black bars) often leaves hidden text that AI and hackers can still read.
-This tool physically removes everything outside your selection by converting it into a high-resolution image, ensuring total privacy before sending data to an LLM (like Gemini).
+Standard PDF "redaction" (black bars) often leaves hidden text that Large Language Models (LLMs) can still read.
+This tool physically removes everything outside your selection by converting it into a image (similar but not quite a snapshot), ensuring total privacy before sending data to an LLM (Gemini, Claude, ChatGPT, etc).

 Key Features:

     True Anonymization: Unselected data is physically deleted, not just hidden.

-    High Clarity: Renders crops at 3.0x scale (300+ DPI) so AI can read small text perfectly.
+    High Clarity: Renders crops at 2.0x scale, so AI can read small text perfectly.

     100% Private: No files are uploaded.
 All processing happens locally in your browser.